44vladimirov/alarm/readme.md

 * `sound` alarm sound file name

 `sndio` library is required. \
-Sound file format is expected to be [waveform](https://en.wikipedia.org/wiki/WAV). \
+Sound file format is expected to be [waveform](https://en.wikipedia.org/wiki/WAV) PCM. \
 If no sound is specified, `/usr/local/etc/alarm` is tried to play.